-It is recommended that individuals who score too low on Level A/B Math pretest to obtain a scale score be given another content area of the test (Reading, for example) in order to place the individual in a class.
-Once individuals have obtained additional instruction, the individual could then be given the Math test to assess instructional levels.
+It is recommended that individuals who score too low on the Level A Math pretest to obtain a scale score be given another content area of the test (reading, for example) in order to place them in a class.
+Once individuals have obtained additional instruction, they may be given the Math GOALS 2 test to assess instructional levels.
 Additionally, individuals who score too low on the Level C/D pretest to receive a scale score must retest at the next lower level to obtain a scale score.

-Individuals who achieve a high-end (conservative estimate) scale score on a Level A/B pretest or posttest may retest at Level C/D to get an accurate baseline pretest score, or use the conservative estimate score, as outlined in the Math GOALS Test Administration Manual.
+Individuals who achieve a high-end (conservative estimate) scale score on a Level A TWC AEL Testing Guide pretest or posttest may retest at the next higher level to get an accurate baseline pretest score, or use the conservative estimate score, as outlined in the Math Goals 2 Test Administration Manual.

-Testing Time for Math GOALS
+Testing Time for Math Goals 2

-Maximum allowable times for the tests are listed in Table 10.
+Maximum allowable times for the tests are listed in Table 12.
 Please note that it is acceptable to allow individuals a few extra minutes to complete the question they are working on when the test administrator calls time.